 Fry the pork

 - Cut pork belly into strips.
 Put into an empty wok (without oil) over medium-high heat.
-Fry until the fat has been extracted and the meat browns slightly.
+Fry until some fat has been extracted and the meat browns slightly.

 - Stir in garlic and rock sugar.
 Fry until fragrant and the sugar has melted.